anzeabram/SiCS/README.md

 ## Adding data

 You have produced some survey data, either by DistoX (dry sections) or with MNemo (submerged passages).
-TopoDroid can export in Therion format, but you will have to covert the data from MNemo.
+TopoDroid can export in Therion format, but you will have to covert the data from MNemo (script in the works).
 First create a new folder for a given passage, following `data/{cave}/{year}/{passage}` hierarchy.
 Next, use a `.th` template from `templates` folder and fill in the metadata along with the survey data.
 Name the passage with lower case name (as far as possible, use dashes (-) as spaces).
 The typical `.th` survey file looks like this:

 ```
 encoding  utf-8